pranayakhadgi/blackberry-legacy/README.md

 Honestly?
 I was curious if an old phone could be repurposed.
 The answer is "technically yes, but practically no." The BB10 browser is too limited, and the setup complexity defeats the purpose of minimalism.

-This project serves as:
-- A working proof-of-concept
-- A learning exercise in networking and Java HTTP servers
-- A reminder that sometimes the simplest solution is to stop when you've proven the concept
+This project serves as a checkpoint for the developers who wishes to take it forward with other andriod devices (blackberry just sucks).

 ## Limitations